-A travel tip that makes parents happy is that a glass of house wine is usually cheaper than a soda everywhere in France.
+One travel tip that makes parents happy: A glass of house wine is usually cheaper than a soda everywhere in France.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!